 The Immediate Past Chair and the Chair of the Faculty Senate serve as non-voting Faculty Trustees of the Board of Trustees.
 The Vice Chair provides a report of the Senate for each meeting of the Board of Trustees and attends its general meeting as the Faculty Senate representative.
-The Chair serves on the Trusteeship Committee and the Academic Affairs Committee .
-The Past Chair of the Faculty Senate selects two other committees of the Board of Trustees on which to serve as a Faculty Trustee.
+The Chair serves on the Trusteeship Committee and selects one other committee on which to serve as a Faculty Trustee.
+The Past Chair of the Faculty Senate selects two other committees of the Board of Trustees on which to serve as a Faculty Trustees.
+The Vice Chair of the Senate serves on the Trusteeship Committee as the faculty representative on that committee.
 At the beginning of each academic year, the Faculty Senate Executive Committee will nominate faculty to serve as faculty representatives on the remaining committees of the Board of Trustees: